hashicorp/vault/website/source/docs/platform/k8s/injector/index.html.md

 init container will prepopulate the shared memory volume with the requested secrets prior to the other containers starting.
 The sidecar container will continue to authenticate and render secrets to the same location as the pod runs.
-Using annotations, the intialization and sidecar containers may be disabled.
+Using annotations, the initialization and sidecar containers may be disabled.

-Last, two addtional types of volumes can be optionally mounted to the Vault Agent containers.
-The first is secret volume containing TLS Client certificate/key and CA (certificate authority) certificate/key.
+Last, two additional types of volumes can be optionally mounted to the Vault Agent containers.
+The first is secret volume containing TLS requirements such as client and CA (certificate authority) certificates and keys.
 This volume is useful when communicating and verifying the Vault servers authenticity using TLS.
 The second is a configuration map containing Vault Agent configuration files.
 This volume is useful to customize Vault Agent beyond what the provided annotations offer.

 ### Authenticating with Vault